Flexible, Edible Stained Glass

 • Knox Gelatin envelopes, 2 boxes of 32 envelopes – This is how I have been ordering gelatin because I use so much of it, although lately Amazon has been bad about keeping it in stock.
 It’s more expensive through other sellers, especially with shipping.
 Amazon usually has it for about $18-$19, so that plus another item from their store gets you free shipping.
 I may have to switch to another bulk supplier if Amazon doesn’t bring this product back.
 UPDATE: It hasn’t been sold like this by Amazon directly for a few months now, and the secondary sellers charge too much.
 I’ve started using the store brand from my local grocery store instead, which is better than previous store brands I’ve tested, but I still hope Amazon will bring back the dual Knox pack for less than $20.

-• Gelatin Texture Mats – Disclosure: I won these as part of a prize pack in the Austin cake show competition, donated by Cake Connection.
-My set included a dot grid, parallel lines, wavy lines, houndstooth, and a random sandy pattern.
+• Gelatin Texture Mats – Disclosure: I won the set I used in this ebook as part of a prize pack in the Austin cake show competition, donated by Cake Connection.
+My set included a dot grid, parallel lines, wavy lines, houndstooth, and a random sandy pattern (this exact set may no longer be available but if you contact the store I’m sure they’ll help you out).
 They’re not high-heat-safe, so be sure to let your gummy cool as much as possible before using, but I’ve used them for gummy many times with wonderful effects.

 Errata/Updates